-If your child arrives after their allocated time please attend the school office to sign your child into school – this ensures that we have a record that your child is present in school in the event of an emergency evacuation and ensures that their lunch requirements are noted.
-Children in Year 5 and 6 must sign themselves into school at the school office if their parent is not present on school site.
+If your child arrives after 8.40am, please attend the school office to sign your child into school – this ensures that we have a record that your child is present in school in the event of an emergency evacuation and ensures that their lunch requirements are noted.
+Children in Year 6 must sign themselves into school at the school office if their parent is not present on school site.
 The parent will then receive a text notifying them that their child arrived late at school.

 - If you know your child is not going to arrive on time please telephone the school to advise of the reason for their lateness - 01284 718818.

 - If your child arrives after 9.05am they will be recorded as having an ‘unauthorised absence’ for the entire morning session unless the school is satisfied that there were exceptional circumstances for the lateness and decide to authorise the session - phoning ahead to explain any difficulties you are experiencing may support this along with any evidence of lateness such as a medical letter or appointment card.

 - If your child is unwell please contact our absence line on 01284 718818 every day of their absence or notify the school of your child's absence by using the ParentMail App.

 - Please schedule any medical appointments for your child outside of the school day wherever possible.
 If you are unable to do this the school will require written evidence of the medical appointment from the doctor/dentist/hospital (e.g. an appointment card or letter) before the absence can be authorised.

 - Your child is regularly late for school;

 - Your child’s overall absence level (authorised & unauthorised) has dropped recently, is continuing to fall and is causing concern;*